hiscaler/csv-go/README.md

 ### Reset

-You can reset csv file, and re-read the file.
+You can use it reset csv file, and re-read the file.

 ```go
 csv.Reset()
 ```

+after reset, file reader config will remain the same.

 ### Reads all rows